bohdloss/SpaghettiEngine/README.md

 Spaghetti engine features:
 - Asset import system (models, textures, shaders, and custom asset types too)
-- Multi-threaded asset manager
+- Thread-safe asset manager
-- Levels, game components and game objects framework: no need to worry about weird openGL stuff
+- Levels, game components and game objects framework
+- Highly customizable and easy to use networking support

 And you can do the following with it
 - Render 3d models with materials